BuriedInTheGround/fine/README.md

 `@exit` *events*.
 These *actions* run when the system enters a new state and when the system leaves a state, respectively.

-Important note: when using the `this *fine.FSM` parameter, the code **must** run inside a goroutine, or a deadlock would otherwise happen.

 ##### Metadata

 The `fine.Metadata` type is simply a struct which contains the following